 Child benefit is a payment to help inhabitants with the cost of caring for a child.
 Inhabitants can get child benefits for:

 - Their partner’s or your ex-partner’s child

 - A child they care for as if it was their own child

 The employee insurances are the Unemployment Insurance Act (WW), Work and Income Act (WIA), and Sickness Benefits Act (ZW).

 Employee insurances are due when a person is employed in the Netherlands.
 Employers pay the premium for employee insurance.

 Unemployment Insurance Act (WW)

-If employees become unemployed in the Netherlands, they can be entitled to unemployment benefit under the Unemployment Insurance Act (WW, Werkloosheidswet).
+If employees become unemployed in the Netherlands, they can be entitled to unemployment benefits under the Unemployment Insurance Act (WW, Werkloosheidswet).
 The conditions for a WW benefit include the following:

 - The employee lost at least 5 work hours a week and the associated pay (for employees who are employed for maximum 10 hours per week, the condition is to have lost at least half of the working hours)

-- The employee is available for work on the Dutch labor market
+- The employee is available for work in the Dutch labor market

 - The employee has worked for at least 26 weeks in the 36 weeks before he became unemployed